• Menu

 SO, IS TAORMINA WORTH VISITING?

 Compared with other places I’ve visited and felt an immediate connection with, I didn’t love Taormina.
-When I go somewhere I want to feel like a local, or at least get an understanding of what a life lived there would be like.
+When I go somewhere I want to feel like a local, or at least get an understanding of what a life lived there would be/was/is like.
 In Taormina this is a lot harder to do, and it’s not just because it’s a playground for the 1%.

 Yeah, Taormina is beautiful, and if you value sea views and close access to Mount Etna above everything then you’re probably gonna love it.
 Furthermore, if you’re a wine lover, amateur cook, a budding geologist/volcanologist, or beach and ocean lover, there are plenty of cool things to do in Taormina for you.
 But, it’s certainly not an off-the-beaten-path destination.